mabdinur/starterprojectspring/README_FULL.md

 After running Jaeger locally, refresh the UI and view the exported traces from the two web services.
 Congrats, you created a distributed service with OpenTelemetry!

+### Tutorial  2: Using Spring Handlers and Interceptors

 ### otel-example